HI! This page is a heavy work in progress!!!

 All of this is NOT to say that you should be intimidated; far from it.
 Red Dead 2's introduction to its world doesn't hold your hand, but features are introduced organically in the gameplay itself, so when you saddle up and head into the world outside of story missions, you're already well equipped to handle it.

 Chapter two begins immediately after, with the gorgeous scenery passing slowly by as the gang members hold conversation with each other in a way that feels so naturalistic as to make you forget you're playing a game in the first place.
 Arthur and his fellow gang members establish their new hideout camp at Horseshoe Overlook, a plateu with a sprawling view of the Dakota river valley below.
 It's when this chapter begins that the game really hands you the reins.
-You can explore camp, interact with everyone, craft tonics and ammo at a campire, jump immediately into a few story focused missions, or saddle up and leave as soon as you like.
+You can explore camp, interact with everyone, craft tonics and ammo at a campfire, jump immediately into a few story focused missions, or saddle up and leave as soon as you like.

 I'm not going to go too far into the plot, but Red Dead's story is a notoriously heart-wrenching tragedy interspersed with moments of genuine thrills, laughs, and awe that are difficult to explain without seeing for yourself.
 It's a meditation on mortality, the ephemeral nature of life, and the hole you leave in other people when you're gone.
 Over the course of your game, you're with Arthur for every moment, you watch him as the story changes who he is, forces him to confront the things he's done and the things he's going to do, and you watch him decide to choose love and kindness over loyalty.
 You watch this man as he gets news that changes his perspective on EVERYTHING, and no matter your playstyle, his story only has one end.
 (Metaphorically.
-The game has two slightly different endings.)
+The game has four slightly different endings.)

 And that's really the heart of the story right there; the end.
 As soon as you get that news, you know how this ends.
 The moments in between, your adventures lose their lightheartedness and whimsy and the tone shifts to a deep melancholy and existential introspection.
 You can choose to let Arthur extend the hand of mercy and help the people you encounter, trying to ease the weight of his past sins, or you can choose to save the effort and focus on helping Arthur and the few in his inner circle.
 You can decide if he takes that news of his imminent death and makes the last of his days worth it, or if he's going to keep going as he is until the very end, a victim of the same violence that he enacted on an innocent stranger.